Overview of high-density QCD studies with the CMS experiment at the LHC: The initial state of the collisions

 The CMS experiment has measured differential cross sections for inclusive forward jet production in \pPb collisions at a center-of-mass energy of $\sqrtsNN = 5.02\TeV$ using the CASTOR detector~\cite{CMS:2018yhi}.
 This measurement was performed as a function of jet energy in hadronic, nondiffractive \pPb collisions, as presented in Figs.~\ref{fig:JetEnergypPb} and~\ref{fig:JetEnergyPbp}.
 The experimental uncertainty of this measurement is dominated by the jet energy scale calibration for jets in CASTOR.
-Also, since CASTOR lacks segmentation in $\eta$, other effects add to the uncertainty, such as the merging of particles from beam-beam remnants or two jets being merged into a single jet at the detector level.
-Comparisons with numerous MC event generators involving different saturation models show that none of the studied models can describe all the features observed in the experimental data.
-The saturation-based MC predictions shown on the left panel of Fig.~\ref{fig:JetEnergypPb} are consistent with the data within the uncertainties for the absolute cross sections (this is for small-$x$ evolution for the proton).
-Since the measurement is dominated by experimental uncertainties, a ratio of the \pPb and $\mathrm{Pb}\Pp$ systems is also reported.
+Also, since CASTOR lacks segmentation in $\eta$, other effects add to the uncertainty, such as the merging of particles from beam-beam remnants or two jets merged into a single jet at the detector level.
+The comparisons with numerous MC event generators presented in Fig.~\ref{fig:JetEnergypPb}, excluding (left panel) or including (right panel) parton saturation effects, show that none of the models studied can describe all the features observed in the experimental data.
+The MC predictions including saturation effects are consistent with the data within the uncertainties in the absolute cross sections (this is for small-$x$ evolution for the proton).
+Data obtained with the reversed beam (``\Pbp'') configuration are compared to \textsc{epos lhc}, \textsc{hijing}, and \textsc{qgsjetii-04} in Fig.~\ref{fig:JetEnergyPbp}~(left).
+This is the region with significant contributions from nuclear remnants.
+The \textsc{epos lhc} and \textsc{hijing} models describe the shape of the distribution reasonably well, but are too low in normalization.
+The \textsc{qgsjetii-04} model yields a spectrum that is too soft.
+Since the measurement is dominated by experimental uncertainties, the ratio of the \pPb and \Pbp systems is also reported in the right panel of Fig.~\ref{fig:JetEnergyPbp}.
 This ratio allows for large cancellations of correlated experimental uncertainties, with the trade-off that one is comparing systems with different rapidity boosts with respect to the laboratory frame.
 With this in mind, one can readily see that the predictions from MC-generated events cannot simultaneously describe the cross section ratio and the absolute cross sections.
 After the publication of this measurement, the theory interpretation has been further refined.
 In Ref.~\cite{Mantysaari:2019nnt}, an updated set of predictions were presented.
 Such a set of predictions includes the contribution of virtual $1\to 2$ splittings in the forward region, as well as an improved modeling of forward jets from multiple parton-parton interactions.
 The jets from those mechanisms merge with the forward jets from the hard scattering in the forward region due to the coarse calorimeter granularity of CASTOR, so accounting for them has an important numerical effect in the prediction.
 This is all in addition to small-$x$ nonlinear evolution of interest.
 As seen in Fig.~\ref{fig:JetEnergyPbp_Heikki}, where the theory predictions from Ref.~\cite{Mantysaari:2019nnt} are compared to the data, the prediction with these additional contributions lead to a better agreement with the \pPb data.